Namadi Sambo: Early career

-Governor of Kaduna State
+Governor of Kaduna State (2007–2010)

-In May 2007, Namadi assumed office as Governor of Kaduna State.
-His term ended on 18 May 2010.
-Sambo had an 11-point agenda as Governor of Kaduna State that was to focus on empowering the youth and women of the community and to address security for the state.
-While still serving as governor, he was picked by the then president of Nigeria, Goodluck Jonathan, to become the Vice President.
+In May 2007, Sambo assumed office as Governor of Kaduna State after winning the 2007 Kaduna State gubernatorial election held on 14 April.
+His term ended on 19 May 2010, when he was sworn in as vice president of Nigeria.
+Sambo had an 11-point agenda as governor that was to focus on empowering the youth and women of the community and to address security of the state.
+While still serving as governor, he was picked by then president of Nigeria, Goodluck Jonathan, to become the vice president.

-Vice President of Nigeria
+Vice President of Nigeria (2010–2015)

-Following the death of President Umaru Yar'Adua, Goodluck Jonathan was sworn in as the President. and nominated Sambo as Vice President.
-His official correspondence conveying the nomination of Sambo for the VP position was received by the National Assembly on 15 May 2010.
+Following the death of President Umaru Yar'Adua, Goodluck Jonathan was sworn in as the president and nominated Sambo as vice president.
+His official correspondence conveying the nomination of Sambo for the vice-presidential position was received by the National Assembly on 15 May 2010.
 On 18 May 2010, the National Assembly approved the nomination.
-On 19 May 2010, Namadi Sambo was formally sworn in as the Vice-President of Nigeria, serving in office until 29 May 2015.
+On 19 May 2010, Namadi Sambo was formally sworn in as the vice president of Nigeria, serving in office until 29 May 2015 with his senior special adviser Umar Sani.